Maintaining Plasticity in Continual Learning via Regenerative Regularization: Experiments

+We plot the average online task accuracy and the total average online task accuracy for all methods when using Adam in Figures \ref{fig:adam-performance-comparison} and \ref{fig:adam-total-avg-acc}.
+On all five problems, the Baseline method either significantly loses plasticity over time or performs poorly overall.
+Because we select hyperparameters based on total average online accuracy, the Baseline method is sometimes run with a smaller learning rate which results in low plasticity loss but still relatively poor performance.
+Importantly, \methodname consistently retains high plasticity across problems and maintains high average online task accuracy throughout training. \methodname has comparable performance to the two resetting methods Continual Backprop and ReDO.
+Specifically, it performs as well as or better than Continual Backprop on four out of the five problems.
+The same roughly holds true when comparing to the performance of ReDO.

-\textbf{Results.} We plot the average online task accuracy for all methods in Figure \ref{fig:performance-comparison}.
-In all three problems, across both optimizers, the Baseline method significantly loses plasticity over time.
-The only methods that consistently retain high plasticity across problems are L2 Init and Continual Backprop.
-Both maintain high average online task accuracy throughout training.
-One exception is \methodname's performance when using SGD on Random Label CIFAR, where there is some loss of plasticity.
-When using Adam, L2 significantly mitigates plasticity loss on Permuted MNIST.
-However, there is still large plasticity loss on both Random Label MNIST and Random Label CIFAR.
-While Shrink \& Perturb does mitigate plasticity loss almost completely on all problems, overall performance is poor.
-Finally, Layer Norm mitigates plasticity loss but a significant amount remains.
+Concat ReLU performs well on all problems except 5+1 CIFAR on which it loses plasticity completely.
+Concat ReLU loses some plasticity on Random Label MNIST and Random Label CIFAR, but the overall performance is still quite high.
+While L2 significantly mitigates plasticity loss on Permuted MNIST, there is still large plasticity loss on Random Label MNIST, Random Label CIFAR, and 5+1 CIFAR as compared to \methodname.
+Shrink \& Perturb does mitigate plasticity loss on all problems, but overall performance is consistently lower than that of \methodname.
+Finally, Layer Norm mitigates only some plasticity loss.